Federal Correctional Complex, Allenwood

-The Federal Correctional Complex, Allenwood (FCC Allenwood) is a United States federal prison complex for male inmates in Pennsylvania.
+The Federal Correctional Complex, Allenwood (FCC Allenwood) is a federal prison complex for male inmates in Pennsylvania, United States.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 The prison property is located in the following townships: Gregg in Union County, and two in Lycoming County: Brady, and Clinton.

 Facilities

 The complex consists of three facilities: